Gian Giacomo Poldi Pezzoli: Political Role

 His name appeared in the list of citizens upon whom Marshal Josef Radetzky imposed a heavy fine.
 His exile in Switzerland was a fundamental experience for his intellectual and political growth.
-He was able to obtained a passport in 1849 and went on a trip all around Europe.
-He went first in France and then in other Italian states, residing for a long time in Florence.
-He was finally forced to return home in Milan and had to pay a fine of 600,000 Austrian liras to regain possession of his property.
+He was able to obtain a passport in 1849 and take a trip all around Europe.
+He went first to France and then to other Italian states, notably residing in Florence.
+He was finally forced to return home in Milan and paid a fine of 600,000 Austrian liras to regain possession of his property.

-Milan during that time was dominated by Austrian censorship, and Giacomo Poldi was from then on only able to play a smaller political role.
+At the time, Milan was dominated by Austrian censorship.
+Poldi Pezzoli was from then on only able to play a smaller political role.
 He could not blatantly show his patriotism and instead reserved all his efforts to creating an ancient Italian art collection, joining the ranks of the great art patrons.
-In 1850 he supported the publication of the annual illustrated Album of the Exhibition in Brera.
-With the creation of the house museum Poldi Pezzoli, he also contributed to the promotion of Italian art as form of rebellion against Austria.
+In 1850, he supported the publication of the annual illustrated Album of the Exhibition in Brera.
+With the creation of the house museum, he also contributed to the promotion of Italian art as a form of rebellion against Austria.